ImperialCollegeLondon/drunc_ui/docs/development.md

 image.
 The base image is manually tagged and pushed to the [imperialcollegelondon/dunedaq_dev_environment] package with a tag including the date of the nightly.

+The primary function of the drunc image is to run the Drunc Process Manager which is then responsible for booting the processes of a Drunc session.
+The Process Manager launches processes on localhost via SSH.
+To support this the `drunc` service also starts an SSH server with keys configured to allow passwordless connection to localhost.

 #### Updating the drunc base image